jzovvo/css-gum/README.md

 });

 heightFuncs.core.vh1(30); // 30px on 667px design
-heightFuncs.core.vhc2(30); // Clamped 30px on 1080px design
+heightFuncs.core.vhc2(30); // constrained 30px on 1080px design

-// Invalid points are automatically filtered out const filteredHeightFuncs = Gen.genFuncsDraftHeight({
+// Invalid breakpoints will be automatically filtered const filteredHeightFuncs = Gen.genFuncsDraftHeight({
   points: [0, -200, 667, 1080, -100], // Only 667 and 1080 are valid
 });